 - “she gave me of the tree” – she already had it and was doomed

-Adam did not leave her nor forsake her.
-He was faithful to his promise to care for her.
+Adam was faithful to his promise to care for his wife.
 This man did not “put asunder”, even though it cost him his life.

 The first rule of war is “know your enemy.”
 Satan miscalculated both Adam’s and God’s responses.
 They both acted out of love and mercy, and used their power for the benefit of others.
 Satan couldn’t anticipate Adam’s love for his wife and God’s love for his children because he doesn’t know love.

 “In this the children of God are manifest, and the children of the devil…he that loveth not his brother.
 For this is the message that ye heard from the beginning, that we should love one another.”
 (I John 3:10-11)

 “Blessed be the God and Father of our Lord Jesus Christ [and Adam] , which according to his abundant mercy hath